11 Tips for Leaving Your Dog Home Alone While You're at Work Skip to content

 Exercise your pet

-Exercise and mental stimulation, or the lack of them, has repercussions on different aspects of his life and behavior.
-Dogs that do not have enough activity can build frustration or anxiety.
-This can manifest in the form of hyperactivity, constant barking or other destructive behavior.
+Exercise and mental stimulation, or the absence of them, ripple through everything else.
+Dogs that do not have enough activity can build frustration or anxiety, and that comes out as hyperactivity, nonstop barking, or chewed-up baseboards.

 6. Consider Your Dog’s Potty Needs